 Sales of substantial amounts of our common stock or other securities, or the perception that these sales may occur, could materially and adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 For example, in May 2015, the SEC declared effective a shelf registration statement filed by us.
 This shelf registration statement allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as our public float is less than \$75 million.
 In connection with our offering in March 2017 under this shelf registration statement, we have agreed to certain contractual terms that limit our ability to issue variable rate securities for a period of one year from the closing date of the March 2017 offering.
 The specific terms of additional future offerings, if any, under this shelf registration statement would be established at the time of such offerings.
-Depending on a variety of factors, including market liquidity of our common stock, the sale of shares under this shelf registration statement, or anticipation of such sales, could cause the trading price of our common stock to decline or make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise desire.
+Depending on a variety of factors, including market liquidity of our common stock, the sale of shares under this shelf registration statement may cause the trading price of our common stock to decline.
+The sale of a substantial number of shares of our common stock under this shelf registration statement, or anticipation of such sales, could cause the trading price of our common stock to decline or make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise desire.

-We had outstanding 35,183,743 shares of common stock as of January 19, 2018, of which no more than 2,008,182 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
-In addition, as of January 19, 2018, we had outstanding options to purchase 2,458,012 shares of our common stock, 360,920 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 8,648,525 shares of our common stock were issuable upon the exercise of outstanding warrants.
+We had outstanding 35,183,743 shares of common stock as of January 23, 2018, of which no more than 2,008,182 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
+In addition, as of January 23, 2018, we had outstanding options to purchase 2,458,012 shares of our common stock, 360,920 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 8,648,525 shares of our common stock were issuable upon the exercise of outstanding warrants.
 Shares issued upon the exercise of stock options or upon the settlement of outstanding RSUs generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
 The issuance or sale of such shares could depress the market price of our common stock.